 One reason for the popularity of the Death Ride is that you don’t have to do it all; you can bail after one, two three, or four passes if you want to, with rather ease.
 The decision doesn’t even have to be pre-meditated, but can be made at the last minute.

 This is underscored by how at Mile 65 or so, the route meanders right by Turtle Rock Park, which was the start of the ride.
-Here, many people may be too tempted by the site of their car and may very well think “4 out of the 5 passes is enough, let’s go home.”
-It is perhaps one of the reason over half of the participants quit before finishing all 5 passes; but it also ensures that everyone has fun, and does not needlessly need to suffer regardless of the name, “Death Ride”.
+Here, many people may be too tempted by the site of their car and may very well think “four out of the five passes is enough, let’s go home.”
+It is perhaps one of the reason over half of the participants quit before finishing all five passes; but it also ensures that everyone has fun, and does not needlessly need to suffer regardless of the name, “Death Ride”.

 The last pass is called Carson Pass, but not really mentioned in the pre-race hoopla is a 10-mile stretch from Woodfords to Pickett’s Junction, which also is mostly all up.
 This, when combined with Carson Pass, effectively makes one long climb, and already having 85 or so miles in one’s leg exacerbates the strenuousness of it.

 By this point, the more recreational cyclists have been weeded out, and also, considering the fairly decent time I had made up to this point, only the most fit cyclists were here.
-The result was, in contrast to the first part of the day, the cyclists I did encounter were more likely to be passing me than the other way around. trying to keep up with some of them proved to be futile; though occasionally, I would find a cyclist who was going a spirited, yet reasonable, pace I could maintain for at least a decent while.
+The result was, in contrast to the first part of the day, the cyclists I did encounter were more likely to be passing me than the other way around.
+Trying to keep up with some of them proved to be futile, but occasionally I would find a cyclist who was going a spirited, yet reasonable, pace I could maintain for at least a decent while.

 I opted to skip the Pickett’s Junction rest stop to prevent myself from losing momentum.
 This strategy became regrettable further up the hill when I realized that I was going through my entire water supply very quickly, as I started to feel the effects of dehydration, or altitude, or both.
 The main symptom was a light headache and a thirsty sensation.
 I had no choice but to start rationing my water supplies while hoping that the top would come soon enough where I could rehydrate.